 Ghent, too, has lovely canals and historical buildings.
 In my opinion, they are just as beautiful as in Bruges, but there’s many more of them.

-Fun side of Ghent
+Fun and quirky side of Ghent

 - Every Sunday, locals gather at a flower market, eat oysters, drink champagne and chat with friends.